Barnesjt/aduparse/README.md

 This python script does a quick parsing of data from adudump.

-It accepts 2 parameters, the first is an integer to use for the minimum size (other ADU entries are filtered out).
-THe second parameter is the filename.
+It accepts 3 parameters.
+The first is the port of the source host to filter by.
+The second is an integer to use for the minimum size (other ADU entries are filtered out).
+The third parameter is the filename.
 The resulting parse is output to filename+".out".
 To see an example of this parsing have a look at the test data.

 ### Generating Data
 To generate the data to be used by the script, the following commands are used: